basement structural warranty

 The Premier Guarantee "below ground structural waterproofing risk assessment" refers, in the second paragraph, to BS 8102 (2009).

-But that Standard was withdrawn more than a year ago on March 31st 2022 and replaced by an entirely different approach to basement waterproofing: BS 8102:2022.
+But that Standard was withdrawn two years ago on March 31st 2022 and replaced by an entirely different approach to basement waterproofing: BS 8102:2022.

 Back to the Basement Building Questions Answered menu.